 KTEI Anishinaabe Odziiwin - FAQ'S

-A: KTEI has created this tool to record and validate your personal learning journey while you are a student or staff member of KTEI.
+A: Kenjgewin Teg has created this tool to record and validate your personal learning journey while you are a student or staff member.
 We believe that honouring our Anishinabek language and culture is an important part of our education and training programs at our Anishinabe place of learning.
 We believe helping you along with your personal learning journey is a part of helping you find your special gifts.
 By recording your efforts in your passport, we hope that it helps you learn more about yourself, learn who you are, and most importantly - who you are meant to be in this world!

 Q: Who does the Anishinabe Odziiwin (AO) program apply to?
 What if I’m not a First Nation student?
 Is it mandatory?